2025 Agenda

 Phil Richards and Kayla Mukli, Montrose Environmental

-In-Situ Microbial treatment to Remediate a Historical Crude Oil Release within a Wetland in Jasper National Park, Alberta
+In-Situ Microbial Treatment to Remediate a Historical Crude Oil Release within a Wetland in Jasper National Park, Alberta

 Murray Ostrander, Alta Tech Environmental Services Inc.